Muirfield/pocketmine-plugins/GoldStd/README.md

 * balance
   If you are rich enough, your money will be in multiple stacks.
 This commands will add the stacks for you.
+* shopkeep
+  This command is used to manage shop keepers.
+Sub-commands:
+  - /shopkeep spawn [player] [shop]
+    - player - Shop keepr will be spawn where this player is located.
+    - shop - shop definition from configuration file.

 ### Signs